 Students work independently in an agency, organization, department, or other applied setting that allows for hands-on application of concepts and skills developed during their coursework in psychology.
 They meet weekly to process their experiences and complete integrative final projects regarding their experiences.
-Prerequisites: junior/senior psychology major; PSY 202; minimum GPA of 2.5; consent.
+Prerequisites: PSY 101, 102, & 379; junior/senior psychology major or minor; approval of internship program coordinator.
 Offered every spring.